-In addition to the above retirement benefit expenses, contributions to the defined contribution pension plan amounting to 994 million yen were recorded in "Cost of sales" and retirement benefit expenses included in "Selling, general and administrative expenses."
+In addition to the above retirement benefit expenses, contributions to the defined contribution pension plan of 1,062 million yen were recorded.

+Contributions to the defined contribution pension plan were recorded in cost of sales and in retirement benefit expenses under selling, general and administrative expenses.